Much of the daily work of the IETF is conducted on electronic mailing lists.

 When you subscribe to a IETF email list, Mailman will offer you the opportunity to enter a privacy password.
 As they state on the list subscription page, "this provides only mild security, but should prevent others from messing with your subscription.
 Do not use a valuable password as it will occasionally be emailed back to you in cleartext.
 If you choose not to enter a password, one will be automatically generated for you, and it will be sent to you once you've confirmed your subscription.
 You can always request a mail-back of your password when you edit your personal options. "

-Please note that although Mailman will send the password reminders for each subscription in clear text in an email (these can be turned off by the user, by individual list or globally for that email address), the passwords are encrypted on the server and can not be read by anyone, list admins or server admins.
+Please note that although Mailman will send the password reminders for each subscription in clear text in an email, the passwords are encrypted on the server and can not be read by anyone, list admins or server admins.
+You can also disable the password reminder function by individual email list, or globally for a particular email address.

 Occasionally list subscribers will have their addresses disabled due to the internal Mailman bounce policy; this policy is explained below.